Ramadan Initiative to Feature Video Diaries

-The eighth year of the award winning community cohesion initiative ‘I’m not a Muslim but I will fast for one day’ has had its most successful year yet.
+The ninth year of the award winning community cohesion initiative ‘I’m not a Muslim but I will fast for one day’ has had its most successful year yet.
 The project has won an Excellence award in the national Inclusive Companies Awards in 2018.
 It has featured over 1200 participants since its launch.

 One Voice Blackburn has had members of the public, officials from major local organisations, the public and private sector, and One Voice members taking part.
 Over 170 people took part in the ‘I’m not a Muslim but I will Fast for One Day’ project in Ramadan during April 2022.
 Ramadan is a time of worship and contemplation.
 Fasting is considered to help Muslims to feel closer to God and strengthen their spiritual health and self-discipline.